yujeny/ai-foundry-workshop/docs/introduction/ai-foundry.md

-# Azure AI Foundry
+# Azure AI Foundry 【†L1】

 Azure AI Foundry is the web-based portal that serves as your central hub for AI development.
-It provides a project-based environment where all paths lead to organized, collaborative AI development.
+Learn more in the [official documentation](https://learn.microsoft.com/azure/ai-foundry).It provides a project-based environment where all paths lead to organized, collaborative AI development.

 ![Azure AI Foundry Homepage](../img/ai-foundry-home.png)